latticexyz/mud/.changeset/heavy-toes-attend.md

 "@latticexyz/world": patch
 ---

-Upgraded the `ejs` package to 3.1.10.
+Upgraded the `ejs` dependency to 3.1.10.